jakedcolbert/jakedcolbert/README.md

 ## Hi ##

-* I am an experienced Software Developer
+* I am an experienced Software Developer, avid learner, and problem solver.
-* Currently learning a lot about:
-  * Machine Learning with python and scikit-learn
-  * JavaScript/TypeScript and Svelte framework for distributable Progressive Web Applications
+* Currently learning a lot about: JavaScript/TypeScript and Svelte framework for distributable Progressive Web Applications